 Close monitoring of the nest and its occupants began in 2015 but, during the winter of 2015/16, the nest was virtually destroyed by a number of severe storms.
 It was decided that a man made nest would be built to replace the natural nest and a group of volunteers from a variety of places, including Scottish Power, worked to recreate the nest and provide a safer area in the immediate vicinity of the nest tree.
 At the same time, a camera was installed overlooking the nest and the picture was beamed onto a screen in the restaurant for customers to enjoy watching the family of ospreys.
-Chicks were reared and successfully fledged in 2016 and 2017 but the female from the nest was lost in 2018 and, although different females stayed in the summer of 2018 and both of the subsequent seasons, they were all too young to breed.
-It is hoped that last year’s female will return and be ready to breed in 2021.
+Chicks were reared and successfully fledged in 2016 and 2017 but the female from the nest was lost in 2018 and, although different females stayed in the summer of 2018 and in the subsequent seasons, they were all too young to breed.
+It is hoped that last year’s female will return and be ready to breed in 2022.

 The present pair are an unringed male, nicknamed Samson, who has been at the nest every summer since close monitoring commenced, and a female, ringed JW6 and hatched in the Lake of Menteith area, near Callander in 2018.
 We are hopeful that they will produce their first chicks together this year.